ImeneYAHIAOUI/al-newbank/web-sdk/lib/Grafana/GrafanaSetUp.md

-# Setting Up Grafana Dashboard for Your web service Metrics
+# Setting Up Grafana Dashboard for your web service Metrics

 In this tutorial, we will guide you through the process of setting up a Grafana dashboard to visualize metrics from your app's REST endpoint.
 Follow these steps to get started.